 WasteWise

 Our school is a WasteWise school and we are committed to reducing, reusing and recycling wherever possible.
 We encourage families to use re-usable containers in lunch-boxes.
 We have a school compost bin, so organic scraps will be collected.
-We we encourage lunches that minimise, or have no landfill refuse.
+We encourage lunches that minimise, or have no landfill refuse.
 If you would like ideas or support in this, please talk to your classroom teacher.
 We thank you for your support in this.

 Communication